 The observant farmer and gardener will notice subtle changes in the weed populations as the soil changes.
 As the soil improves, chickweed, chicory, common groundsel, common horehound, and lambs quarter become the dominant weeds.
 However, if the daisy, wild carrot, mugwort, common mullein, wild parsnip, wild radish, and biennial wormwood become dominant, that’s a sign of the soil’s low fertility and can be corrected.
 The addition of well-balanced compost, organic manures, and other fertilizers together with certain tillage and drainage practices may be required to return the soil back to a healthy, well balanced, and productive soil.

 There will always be a battle between man and weed, but knowing that weeds can be used not only as a soil indicator, but also the flower of many weeds provide essential nectar and pollen, the foods needed by beneficial insects to complete their life cycle.
 Most insect pests would actually prefer to dine on weeds rather than your deliberately planted crops, if given the choice, so weeds can be good companion plants, and last, but not least, they’re edible.
 I can never defeat the weed, so I must live with the weed.
-Now I have an excuse for not spending hours pulling out the weeds in the garden.
+Now that I’m using weeds as soil indicators, I have an excuse for not spending hours pulling out the weeds in the garden.
 Now I can spend time wandering in my blended garden enjoying both plants and weeds.
 They are rebels, just like me.